 Hernia Repair With Mesh or No Mesh?

-I strongly feel that since the risk of chronic pain from the mesh is so much higher than the recurrence rate, that hernias should be repaired without mesh.
+I strongly feel that since the risk of chronic pain from the mesh is so much higher than the recurrence rate that the best hernia repair is the suture repairs.
+No Mesh!

 Learn more about Dr. Brown’s approach to hernia repair without mesh.
 Contact Dr. Brown today.